AndyLPK247/djangocon-2019-web-ui-testing/README.md

 ### Setup Instructions

-1. Clone this repository.
+1. Clone this repository: `git clone https://github.com/AndyLPK247/djangocon-2019-web-ui-testing.git`
 2. Run `cd djangocon-2019-web-ui-testing` to enter the project.
 3. Run `pipenv install` to install the dependencies.
 4. Run `pipenv run python -m pytest` to verify that the framework can run tests.
-5. Create a branch for your code changes.
-(See *Branching* below.)

 ### Branching